 Spicy Quinoa Salad

-Quinoa is a complete protein containing all nine essential amino acids.
-This makes it a perfect choice for those who are limiting meat in their diet.
+Because quinoa is a complete protein containing all nine essential amino acids, it’s a perfect choice for those who are limiting meat in their diet.
 And as a special bonus, it cooks in just fifteen minutes.
-It doesn’t get much better than that.

-By itself, quinoa is somewhat bland, but we packed it with lots of flavor, starting with a spicy, sweet-tart dressing.
-This grain salad is easy to make, and it’s just as good the next day.
+By itself, quinoa is somewhat bland, but to counter that, we’ve packed this salad with lots of flavor, starting with a spicy, sweet-tart dressing.
+Apple cider vinegar and honey, along with canola oil and chile powder, give this mild, plant-based grain a personality of its own.
+Not only is this salad easy to make, but it’s also just as good the next day.

-- The outside of the grain has a coating called saponin, which acts like a natural pesticide to protect the seeds from being eaten by animals.
-Saponin has a slightly bitter flavor, but it isn’t harmful.
+The outside of the quinoa has a coating called saponin, which acts like a natural pesticide to protect the seeds from being eaten by animals.
+It has a slightly bitter flavor, but it isn’t harmful.
 To remove this coating, rinse the quinoa well in a mesh strainer under cold running water until the water runs clear.
 Some packaged quinoa is pre-rinsed, but it doesn’t hurt to rinse it again to remove any remaining saponins.

 Spicy Quinoa Salad